aadarshgupta1412/NEUROHACK2022_Dementia/README.md

 ## 2. NN Model for using (sub)feature set to predict dementia onset

 Implementation of 2 layer model done in Pytorch.
 Data input and vectorisation needs completing.
+NN tried due to wide dataset, but issues on vectorisation due to unusual encoding of the features that needs to be examined
 **Author: Jordan Moore**